SoftFever/OrcaSlicer/doc/calibration/cornering-calib.md

    3. Use an opaque, high-gloss filament to make ringing more visible.
 2. Open the Cornering test.
    ![jd_first_menu](https://github.com/SoftFever/OrcaSlicer/blob/main/doc/images/JunctionDeviation/jd_first_menu.png?raw=true)
+   1. In this first approximation, set a wide range of Start and End values.
+      - If you don't see any loss of quality, increase the End value and retry.
-   1. Measure the maximum height when the corners start losing sharpness and read the Cornering/Jerk/JunctionDeviation value set at that point in OrcaSlicer.
+      - If you do see a loss of quality, measure the maximum height when the corners start losing sharpness and read the Cornering/Jerk/JunctionDeviation value set at that point in OrcaSlicer.
       ![jd_first_print_measure](https://github.com/SoftFever/OrcaSlicer/blob/main/doc/images/JunctionDeviation/jd_first_print_measure.jpg?raw=true)
       ![jd_first_slicer_measure](https://github.com/SoftFever/OrcaSlicer/blob/main/doc/images/JunctionDeviation/jd_first_slicer_measure.png?raw=true)
    2. Print a new calibration tower with a maximum set near the point where corners start losing sharpness.
+      **RECOMMENDED:** Use the *Ringing Tower* test model to more easily visualize the jerk limit.
    3. Print the second Cornering test with the new maximum value.
       ![jd_second_menu](https://github.com/SoftFever/OrcaSlicer/blob/main/doc/images/JunctionDeviation/jd_second_menu.png?raw=true)
    4. Measure the maximum height when the corners start losing sharpness and read the Cornering/Jerk/JunctionDeviation value set at that point in OrcaSlicer.